 5. Moz offers daily educational videos

 SEO can be technical and complex.
-And when it comes to spam links, understanding which domains linked to yours fall into the spam category isn’t always clear.
-Luckily, Moz‘s Spam Score metric helps.
-To illustrate how, their video shows how to identify spam links, and offers resources to help you deal with them.
+And when it comes to spam links, understanding how many clicks it takes to get from your homepage to any other page within your site isn’t always clear.
+Luckily, Moz‘s Crawl Depth metric helps.
+To illustrate how, their video shows how to analyze your site’s architecture via crawl depth and offers resources to help you deal with them.

 Share tips on how to improve customer performance using your product.
 The easier it is for customers to use your solution, the longer they’ll invest in it.

 6. Seige Media shows thought leadership using industry expert interviews

 Standing out online isn’t what it used to be.
 Today, to generate brand awareness and PR, and to convert more customers, you must produce content that’s leaps and bounds ahead of your competition.